Shambhala International: Rocky Mountain Dharma Center

-History and Leadership
+History and leadership

-Foundation and Leadership by Chögyam Trungpa Rinpoche
+Foundation by Chögyam Trungpa Rinpoche

 In 1970, Chögyam Trungpa Rinpoche arrived in North America.
 The first established center of his teachings was "Tail of the Tiger" in Barnet, Vermont (now Karmê Chöling).
 A second branch of the community began to form when Rinpoche began teaching at the University of Colorado.
 The Rocky Mountain Dharma Center was established, now known as Drala Mountain Center, near Red Feather Lakes, Colorado.

 In the early 1970s, the community grew rapidly and attracted the involvement of notable figures such as Allen Ginsberg and Anne Waldman.
+In 1972 Trungpa had identified Thomas F. Rich, an American with Buddhist name Ösel Tendzin, as his dharma heir.

 In 1973, the community was incorporated in Colorado as Vajradhatu.
 Vajradhatu hosted visits by the Sixteenth Karmapa (head of the Karma Kagyu lineage of Tibetan Buddhism) in 1974, Dilgo Khyentse Rinpoche (head of the Nyingma lineage of Tibetan Buddhism) in 1976, and the Fourteenth Dalai Lama in 1981.

 In 1974, Naropa Institute was founded, a contemplative studies and liberal arts college, now fully accredited as Naropa University.

+In a formal ceremony on August 22, 1976, Trungpa appointed Rich as Dorje Gyaltsap, Vajra Regent and Director of the First Class of Vajradhatu.
+As described in the 1977 article in "Garuda V", which also reproduces the proclamation (signed by Trungpa XI and the 16th Karmapa, Trungpa empowered Thomas Rich "as his regent and as a holder of the Kagyu and Nyingma lineages".
+Trungpa further stated "There is the possibility that members of the sangha, Western people, can take over from the Tibetans".

 Beginning in 1976, Chögyam Trungpa Rinpoche presented a series of teachings known as the Shambhala teachings to the community.
 These teachings presented the principle of basic goodness, and a secular rather than religious approach to enlightenment.
 They were encoded into a Shambhala Training series offered widely throughout the community.
 In 1979, Trungpa Rinpoche empowered his eldest son, Ösel Rangdröl Mukpo, as his successor and heir to the Shambhala lineage.

 In 1986, Trungpa moved the international headquarters of Vajradhatu to Halifax, Nova Scotia.
 A large number of his students emigrated from the United States to Nova Scotia along with him.